livkosterlitz/LDM/Simulations/Extension_failure_to_establish/Readme.md

 These programs alter the main simulation framework to add in two additional sources of stochasticity: plating and extinction probabilities.
 Below highlights within the workflow what is modified and the changes needed by the user.
+The output files from [Step 3](#Step-3) are in the [Step3_output folder](https://github.com/livkosterlitz/LDM/tree/main/Simulations/Extension_failure_to_establish/Step3_output) and a CSV file (i.e., [Treatments_establishment.csv](https://github.com/livkosterlitz/LDM/blob/main/Simulations/Extension_failure_to_establish/Treatments_establishment.csv)) describing each treatments parameter settings and the relevant figure in the manuscript.

 # Conjugation rate estimates
 These programs estimate conjugation rate with 2 metrics: